Defenders (comics): Ultimate Marvel

+Ultimate Universe

+An alternate universe iteration of the Defenders from Earth-6160 appears in The Ultimates, consisting of Ballistic, Thora, Marvel Boy, Proctor, and Decay's Beautiful Daughter.

 In other media

 Television

 The Defenders and Stick from the 2017 miniseries (L-R: Mike Colter as Luke Cage, Scott Glenn as Stick, Finn Jones as Iron Fist, Krysten Ritter as Jessica Jones, Charlie Cox as Daredevil).